ajay26188/ajay26188/README.md

 🚀 I’m particularly interested in building practical tools — projects that help real people and teach me deeply about system design, CI/CD, and modern development workflows.

 🧠 I’m consistent, curious, and committed.
 I take pride in improving daily, tackling each challenge with persistence and patience.

+🛠️ Currently working on TaskTracker, a SaaS project focused on project and team task management.

 📫 Feel free to reach out at ajaysah52@gmail.com